Skip to Content

 • Medical Expenses – Coverage for hospital bills, surgeries, rehabilitation, and ongoing medical treatment.

-• Lost Wages – Compensation for income lost due to an inability to work during recovery.
+• Lost Wages – Compensation for lost income due to an inability to work during recovery.

 • Property Damage – Reimbursement for personal property damaged in the accident.